-The pork rib roast/rack of pork is the pork equivalent of a standing beef rib roast or a rack of lamb.
-For reference, a pork rib roast/rack of pork is a simpler version of a pork crown roast, which is a pork rib roast/rack of pork tied into a circle.
+The pork rib roast (or rack of pork) is the pork equivalent of a standing beef rib roast or a rack of lamb.
+A pork rib roast is a simpler version of a pork crown roast, which is a pork rib roast tied into a circle.

 Pork rib roasts are where convenience meets elegance.
 This basic recipe is quick enough for a mid-week meal, or it can be dressed up for a special occasion.

 Cooking Tip: For a crisp surface on your roast, be sure the oven is fully preheated before place the roast in it and do not cover the meat while roasting.